billdueber/simple_solr_client/README.md

 Most useful when running on the same machine as the solr install, but still useful even when you're not.

+## Motivation

+Solr is complex.

+It's complex enough, and fuddles with enough edge cases, that reading the documentation and/or the code doesn't get me the understanding that I want.
+I wanted a way to test what solr is actually doing, and this library is a way for me to start to do that in a fashion that's more convenient that doing everything "by hand" in the admin dashboard.

+# Features:

+  * Basic add/delete/query
+  * Commit/optimize/clear an index
+  * Reload a core after editing/adjusting a config file
+  * Inspect lists of fields, dynamicFields, copyFields, and fieldTypes
+  * Determine which fields (and their properties) would be created when a given field name is indexed, taking into account dynamic fields and copyField directives.

+Additional features when running against a localhost solr:
+  * Spin up a temporary core to play with
+  * Add/remove fields, dynamic_fields, copy_fields, and field types
+    on the fly
+  *

 ## Basic add/delete/query

 Right now, it supports only the most basic add/delete/query operations.